The GED Ready® Practice Test

 There are some questions on the Math and Science practice tests that allow the use of a calculator.
 A calculator is provided within the practice test for those questions and can be accessed by clicking on the calculator icon in the upper left of the screen.
 For Math, only use a calculator for Part II of the practice test.

-If a voucher code isn’t accepted, make sure:
+If a voucher code isn’t accepted, make sure that:

 - You entered all the voucher code digits correctly